afraenkel/DSC180A-DS-Methodology/assignments/assignment-project-proposal.md

   schedule is 6 weeks to allow for tidying-up and work on communication, as well as for a few set-backs).

+### Proposal Content Checklist

+A thorough proposal should answer the following questions:
+* What set of problems are being investigated?
+(Or what are you proposing to build, and what problem does that solve)?
+* How do these problems relate to the domain replication project?
+  - Has previous work attempted to answer these questions?
+  - If not, why are these questions considered interesting?
+If so, how did they fail?
+  - In what way does your investigation address a deficiency in the replication project?
+* What are the specific methods that will be used to attempt to solve (a subset of) the problems in your proposal?
+Be specific about the data and techniques you plan to use.
+* What is the project output?
+Is it a paper, website, work of art, tool?
+If your project *analyzes* data, what ways do you plan on communicating the analysis?
+If your project *generates* data, you still need an analysis of the generated data it produces!
+* For the proposed schedule, look to the domain schedule as a guide.

 ## Elevator Pitch (Due Wed Mar 11)

 You will need to write and present an [Elevator